Pay-per-view: Professional boxing during 1960s–1970s

 The first home pay-per-view cable television broadcast was the Floyd Patterson vs. Ingemar Johansson rematch in 1960, when 25,000 TelePrompTer subscribers mailed $2 to watch Patterson regain the heavyweight title.
 The third Patterson–Johansson match in 1961 was later viewed by 100,000 paid cable subscribers.
 Muhammad Ali had several fights on early pay-per-view home television, including Cassius Clay vs. Doug Jones in 1963, and Sonny Liston vs. Cassius Clay which drew 250,000 buys on cable television in 1964.
+Timothy Green wrote in 1972 that the 1971 Fight of the Century "started everyone counting up how much the purse might have been had it been piped into ten million American homes at a special price".

 Professional boxing was largely introduced to pay-per-view cable television with the "Thrilla in Manila" fight between Muhammad Ali and Joe Frazier in September 1975.
 The fight sold 500,000 pay-per-view buys on HBO.
 There was also another major title fight aired on pay-per-view in 1980, when Roberto Durán defeated Sugar Ray Leonard.
 Cable companies offered the match for $10, and about 155,000 customers paid to watch the fight.